snakanz/adviceApp/WEBHOOK_SYNC_SETUP_GUIDE.md

 ### Frontend Not Updating

 **Check:**
-1. Is Supabase Realtime enabled for the tables?
+1. Is the page visible (not in background tab)?
 2. Are there any console errors in browser?
 3. Is the user authenticated?
+4. Check browser console for polling logs

 **Fix:**
-- Enable Realtime in Supabase Dashboard → Database → Replication
+- Switch to the Advicly tab to trigger immediate refresh
-- Check browser console for subscription errors
+- Check browser console for errors
 - Verify JWT token is valid
+- Wait up to 30 seconds for next poll

 ---

 ## 🎉 Benefits

-### Before (Polling-Based)
+### Before (Heavy Polling)
-- ⏰ Updates every 5-15 minutes
+- ⏰ Updates every 5 minutes (even when no changes)
 - 🔄 Constant API calls (expensive)
 - 📊 Stale data between syncs
 - 🐌 Slow user experience

-### After (Webhook-Based)
+### After (Webhook + Smart Polling)
-- ⚡ Instant updates (1-2 seconds)
+- ⚡ Updates within 30 seconds of webhook firing
-- 💰 Minimal API calls (only when changes occur)
+- 💰 Minimal API calls (only when page is visible)
-- 📊 Always fresh data
+- 📊 Near-real-time data (30-second max delay)
-- 🚀 Fast, real-time user experience
+- 🚀 Fast, efficient user experience
+- 🔋 Battery-friendly (no polling when tab is hidden)

 ---

 ## 📝 Next Steps

 1. ✅ Create `calendar_watch_channels` table in Supabase
-2. ✅ Enable Realtime for `meetings`, `clients`, `pipeline` tables
-3. ✅ Set up Google Calendar webhook after authentication
+2. ✅ Set up Google Calendar webhook after authentication
-4. ✅ Verify Calendly webhook is working
+3. ✅ Verify Calendly webhook is working
-5. ✅ Test the system end-to-end
+4. ✅ Test the system end-to-end
-6. 🔄 (Optional) Add auto-renewal for Google Calendar watch channels
+5. 🔄 (Optional) Add auto-renewal for Google Calendar watch channels
-7. 🔄 (Optional) Add webhook health monitoring/alerts
+6. 🔄 (Optional) Add webhook health monitoring/alerts
+7. 🔄 (Optional) Reduce polling interval to 15 seconds for faster updates

 ---